KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

            nifi.web.http.port=8079
 ..

-.. note:: If you decide to leave the port number set to the current value you must update the "nifi.rest.port" property in the kylo-services application.properties file.
+.. note:: If you decide to leave the port number set to the current value, you must update the "nifi.rest.port" property in the kylo-services application.properties file.

 i.
 There is a controller service that requires a MySQL database connection.
 You will need to copy the driver jar to a location on the NiFi node.
 The pre-defined templates have the default location set to /opt/nifi/mysql.